jhen0409/remotedev-rn-debugger/README.md

 If you not set `hostname` or `port` or `runserver` or `injectserver`, it will apply [default options](https://github.com/zalmoxisus/remotedev-app/blob/master/src/app/constants/socketOptions.js).

-## Use custom options in React Native project
+## Example - Use custom options in React Native project

 You can ignore this guide if you used [default options](https://github.com/zalmoxisus/remotedev-app/blob/master/src/app/constants/socketOptions.js).